 Smaller remodeling projects — from creating a green roof to simply setting up a composter — are also covered, along with some basic information on cost-benefit analyses in evaluating what project to undertake.
 Of course, LIL’s own Environmental Impact Calculator can help you crunch the numbers on green renovation projects you have in mind!

 I especially loved the way Your Eco-Friendly Home shows how green living extends outside the home by emphasizing the importance of location.
+You can also check out more about what they have to say and incorporate the changes in your abode.
 As many environmentalists have pointed out, an eco-mansion in a far-off suburb that requires a lot of driving to get anywhere still gives you a pretty big carbon footprint.
 The book strongly recommends considering issues such as proximity to good schools, work, and amenities, with an eye to keeping your footprint as small as possible.

 The appendix points to a wealth of resources and green websites to help you towards your eco-friendly journey — and even includes tips on selling an eco-friendly home!

 Want a preview?
 Read the 12 Easy Ways to Make Your Home Green, a list adapted fromYour Eco-Friendly Home.
 The book’s available for $17.95 now at popular retailers.